ContainerSolutions/externalsecret-operator/README.md

 ## Quick start

-If you want to jump right into action you can deploy the External Secrets Operator using the provided [helm chart](./deploy/helm/README.md) or [manifests](./deploy/).
+If you want to jump right into action you can deploy the External Secrets Operator using the provided [helm chart](./deploy/helm/README.md).

 The following examples are specific to the AWS Secret Manager backend.

-### Helm

-The following command deploys the External Secret Operator in the `default` namespace.
+Here's how you can deploy the External Secret Operator in the `default` namespace.

 ```shell
 export AWS_ACCESS_KEY_ID="AKIAYOURSECRETKEYID"